Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/02/javascript-name-spacing.md

 MyNamespace.publicFunction();
 ```

-Obviously, in this example it’s all a bit basic, but if you had JavaScript functions that you’d like to group together, this is a great way to do it – not a genuine name-space, but some distance towards organising your code.
+Obviously, in this example it's all a bit basic, but if you had JavaScript functions that you'd like to group together, this is a great way to do it – not a genuine name-space, but some distance towards organising your code.